 In Hindu and Buddhist symbolism, a mandala is a geometric figure representing the universe.
 Their circular designs are often intricate, inviting you to spend time in contemplation as you look at them.
 Today you’ll find dozens of beautiful designs neatly bound into colouring books to be enjoyed by both young and old!
-Kripalu has a printable pdf available with many patterns ranging in complexity.
+Download a free set of four Mandalas for your littles to enjoy.
 Ask you child to choose one they like and spend time colouring together.
 Encourage them to explain their choice of mandala as well as the colours they use.
 There is no right or wrong way to do this, and the act of colouring is far more important than the resulting picture.
 When your child feels as though their mandala is complete, suggest that they hang it close to their bed to remind them of the cosmos of which they are a part.

 4. People are Good

 Turn on the news and you’re guaranteed to hear stories of hate and fear around the globe.
 Not only can this be confusing for kids, but it can also defeat their innate sense of hope.
 In light of all the negative media, take the opportunity to talk to your child about the goodness that all people have inside them.
 Think about how many different people live on this earth, and how our differences make us interesting and unique.
 Remind your child that - though we practice different rituals, speak different languages and eat different foods - we all have goodness inside and want to feel loved.
 Ask your child to suggest some ways to be kind to others and to respect all people regardless of how they look, talk, and live.

 Bedtime is a special time for your child; it concludes the “story” of his or her day—and everyone wants a happy ending!
 Give yourselves about one hour before bed to practice a bedtime ritual, which you repeat every night.
 This will give your child a sense of security as well as something to look forward to.
 There is nothing sweeter than drifting peacefully off to dream land.
 Here is an example: